algorandfoundation/xGov/Proposals/xgov-98.md

 Ashwini: Business development and partnership expert, founder of 22x, scaled prior businesses to vast multiples

 Extensive Advisors from Michael Cotton and AJ Milne of Optio to Dr. Tom Ludesher a regulatory or compliance specialist.

-Also supported by Kraken Ventures.
+We are also supported by Kraken Ventures, the lead investors in our Pre-Seed round.
+The team has been pivotal in the tokenomics discussions, exchange alignment, and blockchain direction of Nimblr.
+This provides another relevant introduction and connection to outside-Algorand firms and partnerships.

 ## Experience with Algorand
 Nimblr was built from the ground up for Algorand.
 Our team has already built the smart contracts, backend, and frontend system necessary to launch on Algorand.
 We have also developed strong partnerships within the Algorand community and continue to build partnership to bring more users to Algorand.

 ## Present Proposal
-Our objective is to ensure the utmost security and compliance of the platform.
-This proposal is intended to target three areas:
+The Nimblr team have done the hard work to build a first class product on the Algorand blockchain and are ready to go live.
+The objective of this proposal is to cover the costs to ensure the utmost security and compliance of the platform.
+The proposal is intented to target three areas:

 1. SC Audits: the smart contract audits are pivotal in identifying and mitigating potential vulnerabilities, thus safeguarding the interests of all stakeholders.
 We have identified partner auditors in Entersoft and Kudelski.
+We have already entered an agreement for ongoing proposals with Entersoft and will continue to explore options with Kudelski.

-2. Regulatory Compliance: as an insurance protocol we have believed in the importance of compliance and regulation for our platform since day one.
+3. Regulatory Compliance: as an insurance protocol we have believed in the importance of compliance and regulation for our platform since day one.
 Ensuring that Nimblr adheres to the hightest standards allows us to bring new users, insurance providers, and capital to the Algorand ecosystem.

-3. Launch Costs: a minority of the funds received will be used to facilitiate a smooth and efficient introduction of Nimblr to the market, as outlined in the section below.
+5. Go Live Costs: a minority of the funds received will be used to facilitiate a smooth and efficient introduction of Nimblr to the market, as outlined in the section below.
 This enables us to reach a wide audience and deliver our on-chain and RWA insurance partners to Algorand.

 By securing this grant, Nimblr will be well-positioned to deliver a transparent, efficient, and user-centric insurance platform.
 Our partners include insurance carriers, digital banks, music equipment management companies, defi projects, capital providers, and more.